wangkanai/interview/README.md

 Sarin Na Wangkanai

+## Vertical slice architecture

+The vertical slice architecture is a way to organize your codebase by features.
+Each feature will have its own folder structure with domain, application, infrastructure, endpoint, and testing.
+This will help you to focus on the feature you are working on and make it easier to find the code you need.

 ## Solution background

 During our code interview, you will be building a solution for managing projects and tasks.